seekheart/coder_directory_api/README.md

 * HOST - host address to run app on, defaults to localhost or 0.0.0.0
 * PORT - port number to run on, defaults to 3000
 * SECRET - path to your secret credentials json file.
+* GOOGLE - path to your google credentials json file.

 In addition for `APP_ENV` this variable will determine whether the app outputs debug messages if not in `PROD` and whether or not `MULTITHREADING` for